 The war in Ukraine has created a child protection crisis of epic proportions.
-The outflux of people — mostly children and women — fleeing violence in Ukraine dwarfs all other refugee crises of recent years in terms of scale and speed.
+The outflux of people — mostly children and women — fleeing the fighting and escalation in conflict that erupted in late February 2022 dwarfs all other refugee crises of recent years in terms of scale and speed.

 The humanitarian situation inside the country continues to evolve and deepen at an alarming pace.